ariga/atlas/doc/website/blog/2022-12-20-wilco-atlas-quest.md

 ### Learning new things

-There are many ways to learn about a new topic.
-You can read books, watch videos, or even take a course.
-But one of the most effective ways to learn is by doing.
-This is especially true when it comes to learning about a new tool or technology.
-In order to truly understand how a tool works, you need to use it and see how it behaves in different situations.
+One of my favorite things about software engineering, is that it's a career of continuous learning.
+Every new project or challenge presents us with an opportunity to increase our knowledge and improve our skills.
+Different people learn in different ways, but for me, one of the most effective ways to learn things has always been by doing.
+Sure, reading books, watching video and immersing myself in technical documentation is foundational, but I only feel like I really understand something is after I've applied it in some practical way.

 This is why I'm excited to announce that we've partnered with [Wilco](https://trywilco.com/) to create a new kind of learning experience for Atlas users.
 Wilco develops a platform, built to emulate the conditions at a tech